rambasnet/Kattis-Demos-Testing/README.md

     ```
     $ ./a.out test
     ```
--   run kattis provided sample test cases e.g. if 1.in and 1.ans are sample test files:
+-   run kattis provided sample test cases e.g. if 1.in and 1.ans are sample test files
+    - on
     ```
     $ cat 1.in | ./a.out | diff - 1.ans
     ```